darwinai/TuberculosisNet/README.md

 	<em>Example chest x-ray images from 3 different patients, and their associated critical factors (highlighted in white) as identified by GSInquire.
 In this example, all three lungs have been diagnosed with tuberculosis.</em>
 </p>

 Tuberculosis (TB) that remains a global health problem to this very day, and is the leading cause of death from an infectious disease.
 A crucial step in the treatment of tuberculosis is screening high risk populations and early detection of the disease, with chest x-ray (CXR) imaging being the most widely-used imaging modality.
 As such, there has been significant recent interest in artificial intelligence-based TB screening solutions for use in resource-limited scenarios where there is a lack of trained healthcare workers with expertise in CXR interpretation.
 Motivated by this pressing need, we introduce TB-Net, a self-attention deep convolutional neural network tailored for TB case screening.
 More specifically, machine-driven design exploration was leveraged to build a highly customized deep neural network architecture with attention condensers.
 An explainability-driven performance validation process was conducted to validate the decision-making behaviour of TB-Net.
 Experiments using the Tuberculosis Chest X-Ray benchmark dataset showed that the proposed TB-Net is able to achieve accuracy/sensitivity/PPV of 99.86%/100.0%/99.71%.
 We hope that the release of TB-Net will support researchers, clinicians, and citizen data scientists in advancing this field.

+The World Health Organization (WHO) recently introduced a new recommendation that, for those aged 15 years and older in populations in which TB screening is recommended, computer-aided detection (CAD) approaches may be used in place of human readers for interpreting digital chest X-rays for screening and triaging TB. https://apps.who.int/iris/bitstream/handle/10665/340255/9789240022676-eng.pdf

 If there are any technical questions after the README, FAQ, and past/current issues have been read, please post an issue or contact:
 * james.lee@darwinai.ca